13 Best WordPress Security Plugins to Keep Your Site Safe

 When security plugins were first developed, they were designed to look into particular files and databases for malware.
 But nowadays, hackers have way more skill.
 They find ways to place malware anywhere on your website.

 Some security plugins still rely on outdated methods of scanning.
 This way they end up missing malware hidden in uncommon locations (like the WP-VCD malware).

 2. Scanning WordPress Website Without Using Your Site Resources

 Your website needs resources to run its daily activities.
 A website security scan will be a resource-heavy process.
 Your resources are being split and this can affect your website severely.

 Scanning every WordPress directory can really hog server resources.

 During the scanning process, your website will become extremely slow.
 The solution is to choose plugins that don’t run scans using your web server’s resources.
 Find a plugin that uses its own server.

-3. Instant Malware Removal
+3. Instant Malware Removal to Fix Hacked Site

 You need a plugin that cleans your website instantly.